fritzmg/contao-changelanguage-labels/README.md

-Contao AJAX Layout
+Contao Changelanguage Labels
 =====================

-Contao extension to automatically use a different page layout for AJAX requests.
+Small Contao extensions for improved language labels in the site structure.